acts-project/acts/docs/core/eventdata/tracks.md

-However, when track finding has concluded, and the trajectories identified by {term}`tip states<tip state>` $S_7$ and $S_8$ have been discarded or are being copied into an output cotainer, it is possible to *forward link* the track state sequences.
+However, when track finding has concluded, and the trajectories identified by {term}`tip states<tip state>` $S_7$ and $S_8$ have been discarded or are being copied into an output container, it is possible to *forward link* the track state sequences.
 This is possible **if** the trajectory does not branch anymore! {func}`Acts::TrackProxy::copyFrom` will implicitly forward link the track states, as it is guaranteed to not branch after copying.